pkali/scorch_src/README.md

-# Atari 8-bit Scorched Earth source code
+# Scorch - Atari 8-bit Scorched Earth clone source code
 ---------------------------------------------------

+Scorch is a multi-player, turn-based, artillery video game.
+Tanks do turn-based battle in two-dimensional terrain, with each player adjusting the angle and power of their tank turret before each shot.

 by Tomasz 'pecus' Pecko and Pawel 'pirx' Kalinowski

 Warsaw, Miami 2000, 2001, 2002, 2003, 2009, 2012, 2013, 2022